federicodangelo/SpaceExplorationGame/docs/ARCHITECTURE.md

 States:
 - **MainMenuState**: Starting point selection with live preview.
 Animated starfield background with pulsing title glow.
 Uses **MainMenuOverlay** (extends `MenuPanelOverlayBase<MenuAction>`) to configure danger filter, location type, reroll location, edit seed, randomize seed, open debug tools, and start.
 Regenerates the entire galaxy via `Game.RegenerateGalaxy()` when seed changes, and updates preview text for the currently selected start context.
 Supports auto-launch via constructor parameter (for CLI location/sublocation flags).
 Displays the active galaxy seed and preview details.
 - **SolarSystemState**: Rendering and input for space flight.
 Delegates all simulation logic to `SolarSystemSimulation` (obtained via `SimulationCoordinator.FindOrCreate`).
 Player controls ship with WASD.
 Orbiting planets/moons/stations rendered with sphere-shaded textures.
 Press E near planets/stations to interact.
 Press M to open the **GalaxyMapOverlay** (dual-tab map with Solar System and Galaxy views).
 Press Space to fire ship weapons (one or two equipped weapon slots with independent cooldowns and inherited ship velocity).
 Press Escape to open the **InGameMenuOverlay**.
 NPC ships (pirates, traders, patrols) spawn by danger level using `NpcShipLoadoutHelper` (ship type, parts, weapon specs, and loot scaling).
 Enemy AI now uses cruise targets, directional braking, and faction-specific combat behaviors.
 Thruster particles are simulated via ECS (`ParticleEmitter` + `ParticleSystem`) and rendered with `ParticleRenderer`.
 Destroyed enemies drop credits, resources, and equipment parts.
 Player death respawns at the nearest station with cargo/credit penalties (`DeathHullPercent` is currently 100%, so no hull loss).
 When docking at a station, a **SpaceStationOverlay** opens on top (refuels ship; offers Repair, Missions, Sell Cargo, Customization, Ship Dealer, and Walk Station).
 Selecting "Walk Station" triggers `StationDockingTransitionState` for the cinematic approach/portal-entry sequence.
 When approaching a planet/moon, a **PlanetLandingOverlay** opens on top.
 Uses **anchor system** to keep the player ship tracking an orbiting body while overlays are active.
 The state creates input-only ECS systems (`PlayerShipInputSystem`, `ShipSystem`, `CameraFollowSystem`) that operate on the simulation's ECS world.
 Supports auto-open parameters for seamless transitions from MainMenu or returning from other states.
 - **PlanetSurfaceState**: Rendering and input for planet exploration.
 Delegates all simulation logic to `PlanetSurfaceSimulation` (whose `Parent` is the `SolarSystemSimulation`).
 Player avatar walks on generated terrain with per-tile brightness variation and terrain detail sprites.
 Lands at the site chosen in PlanetLandingOverlay (or map center by default), currently through `OrbitalSurfaceTransitionState` cinematic descent.
 On landing, the **StarshipMenuOverlay** opens giving options to Fly to Space, Disembark on Foot, or Disembark on Vehicle.
 The vehicle starts stored inside the starship and is only deployed when the player chooses to disembark on vehicle.
 Press E near ship to board (reopens StarshipMenuOverlay), E near settlement to enter interior, E near deployed vehicle to mount, E while in vehicle to dismount (or board ship if near it).
 Ship and vehicle positions are preserved when entering/exiting settlements.
 When leaving the planet, return to orbit uses `OrbitalSurfaceTransitionState` takeoff animation and the vehicle always returns with the starship regardless of deployment state.
 Avatar walk speed and vehicle physics are dynamically computed from equipped avatar/vehicle parts.
 Press M to open the **PlanetSurfaceMapOverlay** (terrain overview with ship/player/vehicle markers and selectable settlements).
-Surface combat: hostile fauna and bandits spawn on walkable terrain away from the landing zone and settlements.
+Surface combat: hostile surface NPCs (pirates, traders, patrols) land by ship and walk on foot; managed dynamically by `SurfaceNpcManager`.
 Player fires projectiles with Space (movement direction) or left mouse button (aim at cursor).
 Avatar has persistent HP with an equipped weapon slot affecting damage.
 Damage popups, explosions, loot drops (credits + resources) on enemy kills.
 Death triggers an in-place respawn after a 2.5-second timer — the avatar is recreated near the ship at full HP with a 10% credit penalty (no return to orbit).
 While dead, all input except menu-back is blocked.
 Avatar health bar displayed in HUD; enemy health bars shown above enemies; enemy dots on minimap.
 Press Escape to open the **InGameMenuOverlay**.
 The state creates input-only ECS systems (`PlayerAvatarInputSystem`, `CameraFollowSystem`) on the simulation's ECS world.
 - **FTLTransitionState**: Intermediate animation state played during FTL jumps between star systems.
 2D side-view style: the player's ship is rendered center-screen facing right with engine exhaust and FTL trail effects.
 Four phases: charge-up (1.6s — ship shakes, stars begin moving, engine glow builds), jump flash (0.15s — bright white-blue flash), hyperspace travel (2.5s — fast horizontal star streaks scrolling left, vertical energy waves sweeping across, long blue FTL trail behind ship), and exit flash (1.6s — arrival flash fades to reveal the new system).
 No player input is accepted.
 Automatically transitions to the target `SolarSystemState` when the animation completes.
 Triggered from `GalaxyMapPanel.TravelToSelected()` instead of a direct state change.
 - **StationDockingTransitionState**: Bidirectional cinematic for space station docking/undocking. **Docking** (solar-system → interior): the player ship flies toward the station, then an expanding portal/ring reveals the interior as the ship enters the docking bay. **Undocking** (interior → solar-system): the portal collapses, the exterior reappears, and the ship launches away — the full animation in reverse.
 Three phases: Approach (0.8s — ship flies toward station), Entry (1.6s — portal opens, interior revealed with zoom-out), Touchdown (0.8s — full interior, ring pulse).
 No player input during the transition.
 Reports `GameStateType.SolarSystem` while docking and `GameStateType.Interior` while undocking.
 Triggered from `SpaceStationOverlay`'s "Walk Station" action; undock is triggered from `InteriorState`'s exit door.
 - **OrbitalSurfaceTransitionState**: Bidirectional cinematic transition between orbit and surface.
 Landing mode animates ship alignment, descent, and touchdown while blending from orbital body rendering into terrain; takeoff mode plays the reverse flow.
 Input is disabled during transition.
 On completion, it changes state to `PlanetSurfaceState` (landing) or `SolarSystemState` (takeoff) and updates return-context metadata in `PlayerData`.